mernst/uwisdom/Emacs.md

 spaces, do `stty tabs' -- probably in one of your dotfiles.

-In Emacs 20, to remove text properties (such as faces/fonts/colors) from a string, use (format "%s" string-with-properties).
-In Emacs 21, use `copy-sequence' to copy the string, then use `set-text-properties' to remove the properties of the copy.

 To avoid compiler warnings about undefined symbols, consider compile-time
 require:  (eval-when-compile (require 'dired))
 The downside is that the require also happens if the uncompiled code is